-You can reset the password by the following methods when you forgot the password for admin account.
+You can reset the password by the following methods when you forget the password for admin account.

-- If the password reset function is enabled, you can use mobile phone to scan the QR code on the local interface or web interface to reset the password. - If the password reset function is disabled, please enable this function on the local interface first.
-For details, see "5.20.2.2 Configuring System Service Settings."
+- If the password reset function is enabled, you can use mobile phone to scan the QR code on the local interface or web interface to reset the password. - If the password reset function is disabled, the system prompts indicating password resetting function is disabled.
+To reset the password, try either of the following ways: - Login the web with other user account to enable the password reset function. - Go to local interface to reset the password.
+For details, see "5.1.3 Resetting Password."